NIVANorge/pyniva/README.md

 In addition the API support the following additional parameters:
 * *dt*, time span in aggregation [ISO8601](https://en.wikipedia.org/wiki/ISO_8601#Durations) representation of time window
-* *agg_type*, aggregation type, possible values:
+* FIXME: check name of this one *agg_type*, aggregation type, possible values:
-  "avg" (default), "min", "max", "sum", "count", "stddev", "mode", "median"
+  "avg" (default), "min", "max", "sum", "count", "stddev", "mode", "median" and "percentile"
+* *percentile* if agg_type is percentile the API aslo requires this parameter to be set, floating point number between 0 and 1

 NOTE: